Lap Dog Capitalism

 And yes, dogs can leave behind a mess.
 I regularly get annoyed by the “gifts” left on my lawn by the neighbors’ dogs, and I do attempt do discipline them to do otherwise.
 Likewise, corporations could use some disciplining now and then.
 And we still have to get out the shovels and do some clean-ups ourselves.

 Dog-eat-dog capitalism is an inappropriate metaphor.
-Mouse-eat-mouse communism works better.
+Mouse-eat-mouse Marxism works better.

-When a communist government gets older, wiser, and more corrupt, it gives up on turning everyone into a mouse.
+When a Marxist government gets older, wiser, and more corrupt, it gives up on turning everyone into a mouse.
 Oligarchy and survival follow.

-Methinks I’ll take lap dog capitalism over mouse-eat-mouse communism.
+Methinks I’ll take lap dog capitalism over mouse-eat-mouse Marxism.
 I like food, and I am not a mouse.
 That is a statement of relative preference, not an ideal, however.

 I am more of a cat person.